Zahurul Islam Khan

 Zahurul Islam Khan Bikalpa Dhara Bangladesh politician.
 He was elected a member of parliament from Mymensingh-9 in February 1996.

 Career

 Khan was elected to parliament from Mymensingh-9 as a Bangladesh Nationalist Party candidate in 15 February 1996 Bangladeshi general election.

-He joined the Jatiya Party and was defeated by Mymensingh-9 seat in the seventh election on 12 June 1996.
+He joined the Jatiya Party and was defeated for the Mymensingh-9 seat in the seventh election on 12 June 1996.
 He joined the Bikalpa Dhara Bangladesh party in 2004 and lost the Mymensingh-9 seat in the 2008 ninth national election.